 Both have HDMI and can be connected via a USB cable.
 The only difference is that HD60 uses a 2.0 port, but HD60S uses a faster 3.0 port.

-Both have the Max bitrate of 40 Mbps.
+Both have a Max bitrate of 40 Mbps.

-Both support same and same no. of resolutions such as below:
+Both support the same and same no. of resolutions such as below:

 1080p60 | 1080p30 | 1080i | 720p60 | 720p30 | 576p | 576i | 480p

 Elgato HD60 vs. HD60s Reviews: Hardware And Performance